| | | | |

 > 404 Not Found

-The Reality: Your Ingress Controller (likely NGINX) is a “Virtual Host” router.
-It looks at the Host header to decide where to send traffic.
-If you hit the IP directly, it doesn’t know which app you want, so it drops you.
+The Reality: Your Ingress Controller (likely NGINX) is a virtual host router.
+It inspects the Host header to decide where to route traffic.
+If you hit the IP directly without a Host header, it doesn’t know which application you want — so it drops you with a 404.

 Bash